Northstar Line: Construction and operation

-From its opening until January 2014, Northstar trains arrived on time for 96 percent of trips making it one of the most reliable services from Metro Transit.
+From its opening until January 2014, Northstar trains arrived on time for 96 percent of trips, making it one of the most reliable services from Metro Transit.
 Starting in the winter of 2014, on-time performance suffered due to heavy freight traffic and severe cold weather.
 By the end of February 2014, on-time reliability was down to 74 percent.
 Freight traffic from the North Dakota oil boom contributed to congestion and delays for trains.
 The delays were also felt by the Amtrak Empire Builder route which travels through the same corridor.
 Delays were severe enough for legislators to hold a public hearing at the State Capitol with BNSF in attendance.
 During the hearing, BNSF stated that delays were due to cold weather and not freight traffic.
-The cold weather caused mechanical issues and limited how long crews could work outside.
-BNSF spent money on repairs and maintenance along the corridor over 2014, which included replacing ties, switches, and adding switch covers which would protect switches from ice and snow.
+The cold weather had caused mechanical issues and limited how long crews could work outside.
+BNSF spent money on repairs and maintenance along the corridor through 2014, which included replacing ties and switches, and adding covers, which would protect switches from ice and snow.
 While January through October 2014 saw trains arriving on-time just 65.7 percent of the time, during the month of December trains were back to 95 percent on-time performance.
 Metro Transit offered refunds to customers whose trains were more than 10 minutes late in January and February 2015 in an effort to draw back ridership.
-During January 2015 trips were on time 98% of the time.
+During January 2015, trips were on time 98% of the time.